Dooring: Avoidance and prevention

 Dooring prevention has proven a difficult problem as incidents can occur wherever hinged vehicle doors are carelessly opened and suddenly obstruct travel lanes or sidewalks.
-Surveys of driver behavior upon egress, in the United Kingdom and the state of Florida, US, found that 35% and 60% of drivers respectively did not check for oncoming road users before opening.
+Surveys of driver behavior upon egress, in the United Kingdom and the state of Florida, U.S., found that 35% and 60% of drivers respectively did not check for oncoming road users before opening.

 Cyclists are advised to avoid door zones and exercise great caution if in range of open doors from either side when in traffic.
 Motorists and passengers are advised to exercise heightened caution and vigilance before and during entry or egress from their vehicle.
 Passengers are advised to exit curb-side only, and never when vehicles are paused in a travel lane.

-Street planners are encouraged to avoid placing bike lanes in door zones, and to implement instead buffered, separated and/or protected bike lanes and tracks, or shared lane markings.
+Street planners are encouraged to avoid placing bike lanes in door zones, and to instead implement buffered, separated and/or protected bike lanes and tracks, or shared lane markings.
 Motor vehicle bureaus and departments of transportation are advised not to restrict vulnerable road users into door zone bike lanes by force of traffic code.

 Motor vehicle engineers and manufacturers are deploying new technologies to warn or prevent vehicle occupants from exiting in the presence of oncoming traffic.
 Auxiliary side view mirrors are now available which fit on the B-pillar to assist rear-seated passengers preparing to exit.

 Road safety advocates also call for greater enforcement, fines and penalties, while insurance companies and personal injury attorneys apply sanctions after the fact in the form of increased premiums and liability lawsuits.

 Improved training in road sharing by motorists with vulnerable road users is recommended for all road users, done by means of upgraded driver licensing and education standards, curriculum and testing, and public education and behavior change campaigns to improve road safety conduct.